toppingart/CMPUT404-assignment-ajax/README.md

 * Modications have been made to static/index.html and server.py

-External Sources
+External Sources / References
 ========================
 * https://www.w3schools.com/css/css3_buttons.asp (for creating hoverable buttons)
   * Copyright 1999-2023 by Refsnes Data.
 All Rights Reserved.

+* https://www.w3schools.com/howto/howto_js_active_element.asp (for adding an active class to the current element)
+  * Copyright 1999-2023 by Refsnes Data.
+All Rights Reserved.

 * https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#body
   * For understanding how to use the Fetch API
   * Portions of their content are ©1998–2023 by individual mozilla.org contributors.
 Content available under a Creative Commons license.

-* vp_arth's idea on using fetch to post JSON data (answer edited by yousoumar)
+* vp_arth's idea on using fetch to post JSON data (answer edited by yousoumar), licensed under Creative Commons-Attribution-ShareAlike 4.0 (CC-BY-SA 4.0), found on Stack Overflow (https://stackoverflow.com/)
   * Title of question: Fetch: POST JSON data
   * Year: 2015
   * Link to site where implementation was found: https://stackoverflow.com/questions/29775797/fetch-post-json-data